isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 it will ignore any other not known (MUST).

-### Calculation:
+### Calculation
 Based on request host (caller) information, service will be identified.
-Based on user-id provided, role, tenant, organization, and agremment current plan will be recovered.
+Based on user-id provided, role, tenant, organization, and agreement current plan will be recovered.
 Current SLA for this user is calculated and responded.

-The calculation method is out of the scope for this spec and is let open for implementators.
+The calculation method is out of the scope for this spec and is let open for implementors.

 ### Response Message Format
 The response message follows the structure: